CostaBru/knapsack/README.md

 The single ``knapsack.py`` script has all described algorithms, tests, and performance report generators.
 It is copy\paste friendly without 3d party dependencies.
 To run all knapsack tests, please, download test cases from [9], and copy those files to /hardinstances_pisinger directory.

 There are 7 python methods to use:

 - ``partitionN``, which gets number set to partition, partitions number or list of particular sizes of each partition, strict partition group size.

+	The result is tuple of quotients, reminder, optimizationCount.
 - ``subsKnapsack``, which used in partitionN as set grouping operator.
 It requires the following parameters: size of knapsack, items, iterator counter array.

+	The result is tuple of bestValue, bestItems.
 - ``knapsack``, gets size of knapsack, items, values, iterator counter array.
+Which used in greedy solver in knapsackNd.

+	The result is tuple of bestValue, bestSize, bestItems, bestValues.
 - ``knapsackNd``, expects the single tuple as size constrains of knapsack, items as tuples of dimensions, values, iterator counter array.
 It is used in partitionN method in the strict group size case.

+	The result is tuple of bestValue, bestSize, bestItems, bestValues.
 - ``paretoKnapsack`` is implementation of Nemhauser-Ullman algorithm.
+Gets size of knapsack, items, values, iterator counter array.
+It used in hybrid knapsack, and as greedy solver in knapsackNd.

+	The result is tuple of bestValue, bestSize, bestItems, bestValues.
 - ``hybridKnapsack`` is hybrid of KB and NU.

+    The result is tuple of bestValue, bestSize, bestItems, bestValues.
 - ``hybridKnapsackNd`` NU algorithm called for worst exponential case of KB.

+	The result is tuple of bestValue, bestSize, bestItems, bestValues.

+	Please see test cases for usage.

 # References